 MTSU Online and Distance Education Test Center

 The Online and Distance Education Test Center, located in Keathley University Center (KUC), Room 107, provides exam services for MTSU graduating seniors and students taking distance learning courses including online, and hybrid courses.
-If a student is unable to attend his or her scheduled class exam due to extenuating circumstances, the exam may be taken in the Distance Education Test Center at an alternate date and/or time.
+If a student is unable to attend his or her scheduled online-class exam due to extenuating circumstances, the exam may be taken in the Distance Education Test Center at an alternate date and/or time.
 The Test Center operates on limited hours and is staffed only part time.
 Early scheduling is encouraged.
 Testing is by appointment only and photo identification is required.
 No cell phones are permitted in the Test Center.
 Lockers are available for personal items.

 Refer to Course Syllabus for exam dates and times